atlassian/react-beautiful-dnd/docs/guides/hooks.md

 ## `onDragStart` and `onDragEnd` pairing

 We try very hard to ensure that each `onDragStart` event is paired with a single `onDragEnd` event.
 However, there maybe a rogue situation where this is not the case.
 If that occurs - it is a bug.
-Currently there is no mechanism to tell the library to cancel a current drag externally.
+Currently there is no official mechanism to tell the library to cancel a current drag externally.